Benefits of Black Tea, Who Knew?

 • Heat your water to the desired strength, in this case, it’s black tea so around 190 degrees

-• Prepare your leaves into the infuser
+• Prepare your leaves for the infuser

-• Place infuser in a cup
+• Place the infuser in a cup

 • Pour water over the infuser in a cup